-- Manganese exceeded its SMCL in two wells.
+- Manganese exceeded its MCL in two wells.

 - Arsenic exceeded the MCL in one well.

 - Nitrate exceeded the MCL in two wells

 - Sulfate exceeded its MCL in eight wells

-- TDS exceeded its MCL in 7wells
+- TDS exceeded its MCL in seven wells

 - VOCs detected in one well.

-Canyon Valley, Cuddy Ranch Area, Cuddy Valley, and Mil Potrero groundwater-basin boundaries (as defined by the California Department of Water Resources, CDWR), major cities, major roads, topographic features, and hydrologic features.
+Figure 5.
+The South Coast Interior Basins Groundwater Ambient Monitoring and Assessment (GAMA) study unit showing the distribution of the Cuyama study-area grid cells, the location of sampled grid wells and understanding wells, the Cuyama Valley, Castaic Lake Valley, Cuddy Canyon Valley, Cuddy Ranch Area, Cuddy Valley, and Mil Potrero groundwater-basin boundaries (as defined by the California Department of Water Resources, CDWR), major cities, major roads, topographic features, and hydrologic features.
 Alphanumeric identification numbers for grid wells